skoren/triobinningScripts/README.md

 ## Running
 Example scripts (classifyReads.sh and input.fofn) show how to run classification in parallel on an SGE grid.

-Example classifying an ecoli genome is in example.sh
+Example classifying an ecoli genome is in examples/example.sh.
+It will download data for two E. coli strains and generate a binned assembly as well as a combined assembly for comparison.

 ## Learn